pytorch/xla/API_GUIDE.md

 The XLA device is not a physical device but instead stands in for either a Cloud TPU or CPU.
 The underlying storage for XLA tensors is a contiguous buffer in device memory and the code in the model shouldn't assume any stride.

+XLA Tensor doesn't support converting single tensor to half precision using `tensor.half()`, instead environment variable `XLA_USE_BF16` is available to tranforms **all** the PyTorch Float values into BiFloat16 when sending to the TPU device.

 The [XLA readme](https://github.com/pytorch/xla/blob/master/README.md) describes all the options available to run on TPU or CPU.

 ## Running a model